eWaterCycle/forecast-docker/forecast/README.md

 (default) downloaded climatology.
 Would need to be changed accordingly for different forcings..

-Additionally workflows to run one or more member with a deterministic forcing is included (useful for extra warm up step before forecast):
+Additionally a workflow to run one or more member with a deterministic forcing is included (useful for extra warm up step before forecast):
 ```
 cwl-runner ./forecast-docker/forecast/cwl/create_pcrglobwb_config.cwl \